FailAcademy/learning/adp-london/_slides/week-03/02-connecting-client-and-server.md

 Users can vote as many times as they want.
 Ideally, they should only be allowed to vote once per item.

-Discuss with a partner how we might "authenticate" the client.
+Discuss with a partner how you might prevent users from voting multiple times.

 ---

-# Step 5: Client ID
+# Exercise 6

+A `clientId` is a simple authentication solution (though not very safe).

+Once a user is identified, you can prevent that user from voting multiple times.

 1. Give the client an id using ["uuid"](https://github.com/defunctzombie/node-uuid)
 2. Store the `clientId` in the store